aleidaolvera/msp_workshops/study-jams-spotify/part_1/spotify_tutorial_1.md

 > Come back next week so we can go further in depth on how we can utilize Spotify's Web API and incorporate it into our application.

 #### Further Practice
-Come next week with some ideas on what you want to incorporate to our web application!
+Bring in some ideas on what you want to incorporate to our web application for next week!